Understanding instructions and stylesheets

 etc.

-When it comes to numerals, there may be different preferred formats; the example above uses Arabic numerals, but you may also be required to use Roman numerals.
+When it comes to numerals, there are different formats; the example above uses Arabic numerals, but you may also be required to use Roman numerals.

 Chapters, sections and paragraphs

-Although the words 'chapter' and 'section' are sometimes used interchangeably, a chapter is usually a part of a book, whereas a section is a part of an essay or an article.
+Although the words chapter and section are sometimes used interchangeably, a chapter is usually a part of a book, whereas a section is a part of an essay or an article.
 Each section (or chapter) of a text will be divided into paragraphs.
-For further information about text structure, see
+Read more about these matters here:

 Indicating a new paragraph

-There are two ways of marking a new paragraph: either you leave a blank line between paragraphs, or you indent the first line of each new paragraph.
-If you have been instructed to use indentation, you need to check whether the first line after a heading should be indented or not.
+There are two ways of marking new paragraphs: either you leave a blank line between paragraphs, or you indent the first line of each new paragraph (usually not the very first line after a heading, though).

 Word count